mountetna/monoetna/client/README.md

   `$ babel ./client/jsx --watch --out-dir ./client/js`

-  Second start up webpack to take the processed files and pack them up for 'deployment'.
-Of course in development we are not 'deploying' but I like to debug as if I was about to.
-This keeps everything consistant.

-  `$ webpack --watch ./client/js/metis-uploader.js ./client/js/metis-main.bundle.js`

   If the `webpack.config.js` file is present in the parent folder you can just run:

   `$ webpack --watch`